The Use and Selection of Specialty Grains and Adjuncts

 • Sorghum

+The role of adjuncts, which have been used in beer since it was first brewed, is to enhance one or another characteristic that the four essentials contribute to beer.
 Some increase the original amount of sugar in the wort.
 Other adjuncts are used to add a unique flavour or aroma to beer.
 Certain adjuncts are even used to alter the way that beer ferments.
-Many styles of beer rely on adjuncts (1).
+Many styles of beer rely on adjuncts.

 Below is a list of some of the more popular specialty grains and adjuncts you will come across when brewing.
 The list of available grains keeps getting bigger and we challenge you to try them out in your next home brew creation.
-The table below lists the malt/adjunct type, its flavour profile and suggest usage amount in a “standard” grain bill (2).
+The table below lists the malt/adjunct type, its flavour profile and suggest usage amount in a “standard” grain bill.
 With NAB/LAB brewing, these suggested amounts can be greatly increased to improve the overall flavour, aroma, colour, mouthfeel/body, and foaming properties.

 Specialty Malt